 To help as many animals as we can, there are sometimes tasks where we look to others for help, and volunteers have long been at the core of the Saskatoon SPCA.
 Please stay tuned on this page for the new and exciting opportunities of how you can get involved.

-Care & Cuddles Volunteer Program; Friday Morning Shifts Available
+Care & Cuddles Volunteer Program; Wednesday, and Sunday Morning Shifts Available

 The Saskatoon SPCA is recruiting volunteers who understand and appreciate all the hard work that goes into caring for our feline friends on the adoption floor at the Saskatoon SPCA.